 A Winter session of Parent-Toddler “STAY & PLAY” will be on Thursday afternoons, 1:00 – 2:15, on January 22 & 29, and February 5 & 12.
 The four-week play time is for children ages 1-3 years, with a parent or adult caregiver.
 Toddlers and their parents will have a chance to experience one-on-one time at several stations with different kinds of toys: books, puzzles, musical instruments, blocks, sorting, trucks, dolls & puppets, dress-up & pretend, food & nutrition, and more.

 Enrollment is limited and registration, starting January 6, is required for this workshop.
 For more information, please call the Children’s Dept. at 724-222-2400, ext.
 235.

-Registration begins Tuesday, September 16 for the fall sessions of Preschool and Toddler Story Times.
+Registration begins Tuesday, January 27 for the spring sessions of Preschool and Toddler Story Times.

 Registration is required for all story times.
 Call 724-222-2400, ext.
 235 or stop in the Children’s Department for more information or to register; “Parent’s Guide to Story Time” brochures are available at the desk.

 Once-a-month Chess Club is back.
 The club meets from 10:00 – 11:30, and offers instruction for all ages and all levels of play.
 Bring your own chess set, or borrow one of ours.
 For more information, please call the Children’s Dept. at 724-222-2400, ext.
 235.

 Now it’s official…check out your “Family Place Library”!